 The Emmy M. Pascasio Memorial Lecture

-Established on September 22, 2007 and is managed by the Ateneo De Manila University English Department and the Linguistic Society of the Philippines, Inc.
+Established on September 22, 2007 and managed by the Linguistic Society of the Philippines, Inc, the Ateneo De Manila University Department of English, and the Ateneo Language Learning Center (ALLC)

 September 16, 2023